artem701/pygad/docs/source/gann.rst

 The activation function used for the output layer is ``softmax``.
 The ``relu`` activation function is used for the hidden layer.

-After creating the instance of the ``pygad.gann.GANN`` class next is to fetch the weights of the population as a list of vectors.
+After creating the instance of the ``pygad.pygad.gann.GANN`` class next is to fetch the weights of the population as a list of vectors.

 Fetch the Population Weights as Vectors